akleinloog/website/content/post/my-blog-pt1/index.md

 See the GitHub Pages docs for [more information](https://help.github.com/en/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site) and [troubleshooting tips](https://help.github.com/en/github/working-with-github-pages/troubleshooting-custom-domains-and-github-pages).

-## Update your sources repository
+## Update the source repository

-The last thing to do, before making other modifications to your site, is to secure the CNAME file in your sources repository so that it does not get deleted when you regenerate your website.
+The last thing to do, before making other modifications to your site, is to secure the CNAME file in your source repository so that it does not get deleted when the website is regenerated.
 First pull the changes:
 ```bash
 cd public

 git pull --all
 ```
-This will update your local module and add the CNAME file.
+This will update the local module and add the CNAME file.
 Now copy that file from the _public_ folder to the _static_ folder so it will be re-added when the site is regenerated.
 Commit and push your changes and you are good to go!

 ## Next Steps

-I hope you have enjoyed this as much as I did, in [Part 2](/post/my-blog-pt2) I will add support for Google Analytics, comments and a simple contact page.
+I hope you may have learned something from this, as I did.
+In [Part 2](/post/my-blog-pt2) I will add support for Google Analytics, comments and a simple contact page.